-As soon as we returned home we would give our harvest a dip in cool water then drain them.
+As soon as we returned home we would give our harvest a dip in cool water and then drain them.
 It was nothing to bring home a couple of gallons at a time.
-While Mama cooked the berries we’d spoon some sugar over a bowl of fresh ones to sample.
+While Mama cooked the berries we'd spoon some sugar over a bowl of fresh ones to sample.
 The cooked pot of tender pillows of dough in the sweetened berry juice was so good.
-We always ate them straight from the hot pot and I can’t remember ever having any leftovers.
+We always ate them straight from the hot pot and I can't remember ever having any leftovers.

 Preparing the Blackberry Dumplings